On this page

 Consider:

-- How is the initiative different to expected everyday practice?
+- how the initiative is different from everyday practice

 Criterion 4: Sustainability

-- How is the initiative embedded into everyday practice?
+- the initiative is embedded into everyday practice

 Referees

-You are required to provide two referees.
-If you are successful in progressing as a shortlisted finalist, we may contact one or both referees.
+If you are shortlisted, we may contact one or both referees.

-- Department of Education employees, including regional staff, primary school teachers and principals.
+- Department of Education staff member, including regional staff, primary school teachers and principals.

 Endorsement

-This award recognises one or more early childhood service and/or organisations that are taking action to support families, parents and carers to feel confident and capable in their parenting role and recognises their role as the first and most important teachers in supporting their child’s learning and development.
+This award recognises early childhood services or organisations supporting families, parents and carers.
+They help them feel confident and capable in their parenting role.
+They recognise parents and carers as their child’s first and most important teachers.

-- strengthening the role of families, parents and carers in delivery of the educational program, especially for those experiencing vulnerability and/or disadvantage
+- strengthening the role of families, parents, and carers in children’s learning, especially those experiencing vulnerability or disadvantage

-- strengthening the quality of relationships between parents and their children
+- improving the quality of relationships between parents or carers and their children

 The winner of this Award receives a grant of $15,000 towards their project or initiative.